bryanlabra/WipeMyXAccount/README.md

 >	- src/
 >		- TweetDelete.py

-## Step 0: Virtual Environment settup
+## Step 0: Virtual Environment setup
 Ensure that the virtual environment uses the correct Python version (in this case, the Homebrew-installed Python)

 ### 1. Check the Path for Python: